Melanie Lampton Joins Law Firm Babst Calland’s Washington, DC Office

 West Virginia – Energy & Natural Resources

-Babst Calland Attorneys Named to 2024 Super Lawyers’ Rising Stars Lists®
+Babst Calland Attorneys Named to 2025 Super Lawyers® and Rising Stars Lists®

-Babst Calland is pleased to announce that the following attorneys were selected to the 2024 Super Lawyers’ Rising Stars® lists, published by Thomson Reuters.
-Only 2.5% of attorneys from each state are selected to receive the Rising Stars® designation for any given year, an honor reserved for those attorneys who exhibit excellence in practice.
-To be eligible for inclusion in the Rising Stars® list, a candidate must be either 40 years old or younger or in practice for 10 years or less.
+Babst Calland is pleased to announce that 13 attorneys were selected to the 2025 Pennsylvania and West Virginia Super Lawyers® and the 2025 Pennsylvania and Washington, DC Rising Stars® lists, published by Thomson Reuters.
+Only a few attorneys from each state are selected to receive the Super Lawyers® and Rising Stars® designation for any given year.
 The multi-factor selection process includes independent research, peer nominations and evaluations, as well as professional achievement in legal practice.
+Those selected include:

 Pennsylvania Rising Stars®